 A code for the utilisation of subscribed capacity services for Entry Services and Exit Services.

-A code for the utilisation of subscribed OCUCs, Wheelings, Zee Platform Services and Direct Lines.
+A code for the utilisation of subscribed Zee Platform and Direct Line Services.

 A code for the utilisation of ZTP Trading Services, if the Network User has subscribed to ZTP Trading Services.